Extensive Guide to "Atomic Mass Spectrometry (MS) in Food Analysis"

 Basic Concepts of MS

-- Ionization: The first step in MS is to convert the analyte into a gas and then into an ionized form.
-This is typically achieved using techniques such as electron impact (EI), chemical
+- Ionization: The first step in MS is to convert the analyte into a gas phase and then into an ionized form.
+This is typically achieved using techniques such as electron impact (EI), chemical ionization (CI), electrospray ionization (ESI), or matrix-assisted laser desorption/ionization (MALDI).

-ionization (CI), or electrospray (ESI). - Separation: Once ionized, the analytes are passed through a mass spectrometer, which separates them based on their m/z ratios.
-Various types of mass spectrometers are used for this purpose, including quadrupole, time-of-flight (TOF), and tandem mass spectrometry (MS/MS).
+- Separation: Once ionized, the analytes are passed through a mass analyzer, which separates them based on their m/z ratios.
+Various types of mass analyzers are used for this purpose, including quadrupole, time-of-flight (TOF), ion trap, and Orbitrap.

 - Detection: The ions pass through a detector, which measures the relative abundances of ions of different m/z ratios.
 This information is then used to determine the structures and identities of the analytes.